-Michael Mezzo, a principal at WilkinGuttenplan, has been with the firm since 2013.
-He specializes in providing audit, review, and compilation services for clients in the real estate industry, as well as for closely held businesses.
-Michael has also developed a large client base in the CIRA (common interest realty association) industry.
+Michael specializes in providing audit, review, and compilation services to clients in the real estate industry and to closely held businesses.
+Michael has also developed a large client base in the Common Interest Realty Association (CIRA) industry.
 He specializes in providing audits, reviews, and agreed-upon procedures engagements to these clients.
-Michael’s expertise also includes working with developers in preparing financial forecasts for new construction, to aid developers in their DCA filing requirements.
+Michael’s expertise also includes working with developers to prepare financial forecasts for new construction to aid them with their DCA filing requirements.

-Prior to joining WilkinGuttenplan, Michael worked for one of the Big Four accounting firms, where he provided audit and review work for clients in the healthcare industry and private sector.
-Michael also completed a rotation in the firm’s tax department preparing tax returns for high-net-worth individuals.
+Since joining the firm in 2013, Michael has worked with a diverse client base across a range of industries.
+Before joining WilkinGuttenplan, he worked at one of the Big Four accounting firms, where he provided audit and review services to healthcare and private-sector clients.
+He also completed a rotation in the firm’s tax department, preparing tax returns for high-net-worth individuals.

 Licenses and Certifications: